 on the Stiefel manifold.
-A benchmark is given in Section 4.
-Conclusion and future work are in Section 5.
+Section 4 demonstrates the importance of ROPTLIB by two applications.
+A benchmark is given in Section 5.
+Conclusion and future work are in Section 6.

 2 SOFTWARE DESCRIPTION

 The idea behind the ROPTLIB software design is to guarantee the ease of use for multiple types of users, including general users that want to solve particular optimization problems over commonlyused manifolds and developers that want to extend ROPTLIB to include new algorithms or manifolds.
 Therefore, we divided the classes of ROPTLIB into four families: i) space-related classes, ii) manifold-related classes, iii) problem-related classes, and iv) solver-related classes.
 This approach enables maximal code reuse each time a new problem is presented, a new algorithm is developed or a new manifold is added.